GeRDI-Project/OAI-PMH_Harvester/README.md

 # An OAI-PMH Harvester

 This is an OAI-PMH capable harvester build by Jan Frömberg ([jan.froemberg@tu-dresden.de](jan.froemberg@tu-dresden.de)).
 It supports the metadata standards DublinCore and DataCite3.1.
 This harvester was build on top of a [RESTful-Harvester Library][5] provided by the University of Kiel ([Robin Weiss](row@informatik.uni-kiel.de)).
+It is a first build-release to support a harvesting use case for the [PANGAEA Metadata-Repository][6].

 ## Prerequisites